JoshFCooper415/PinkTaxPatrol/README.md

 # PinkTaxPatrol
-Chrome extension to prevent overspending on pink tax!
+Chrome extension to prevent overspending on pink tax

 ## How to add the extention
 * Download the zip file from this repo